What is threat intelligence?

 Tactical: Answering the What

-Utilizing each instance of intelligence is important because they serve different functions.
+Utilizing each type of intelligence is important because they serve different functions.
 Analysts leveraging the sum knowledge of these three types of intelligence are better able to determine what security solutions to use, how they should be leveraged, and how to proactively and reactively respond to threats.

 Strategic